p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 # Summary
 The case study presented above should enable the reader to write Java microservices in a functional style using Vavr.
-It may also serve as proof that it is not necessary to bring any of the advanced FP related terminologies to talk about FP usage in practice!
+It may also serve as proof that it is not necessary to bring up any of the advanced FP related terminologies to talk about FP usage in practice!